 |Best Value||Rust-Oleum Metallic Gold||

 1. Krylon Metallic Gold Spray Paint – Best Overall

-The Krylon K09194000 COVERMAXX Metallic Gold is our top pick.
+The Krylon COVERMAXX Metallic Gold is our pick for the best gold spray paint.
 It comes with a great gold color that will bring an element of class to almost any object you own.
 Krylon makes great spray paints, and this color is no exception.
 It goes on to most kinds of materials quickly and provides great coverage in a single coat, which is something you wouldn’t expect of a lesser brand.
 It also dries in ten minutes or less, which means you don’t have to wait a long time between painting and using the object you painted.

-This formula also adds rust protection, which is a great feature to have if you’re painting metal surfaces.
+This formula also adds rust protection, which makes it one of the best gold spray paints for metal surfaces.
 You’ll need to keep in mind that this spray paint is only certified for indoor use, so it’s not going to be the best protection for bikes or other metal objects that may be subject to rain or high levels of humidity.
 One complaint about this spray paint is that it doesn’t have the shiny pop that many people expect from a gold spray paint, and it instead settles for a regal matte finish.
 While this won’t suit everyone’s taste, it’s still a great buy for most people.

 2. Design Master Rose Gold Spray-Paint

 One of the biggest problems with shopping for rose gold spray paints is that so many brands miss the color and end up creating something with far more orange in it than a true rose gold.
 That is not the case with the Design Master Rose Gold spray paint, which nails the color.
 You really can’t overvalue a spray paint that correctly produces the color, as there are so many varieties on the market that are far enough away from the desired color that they’ll always bother you.